-Apple cider vinegar is a great booster for the skin.
-It tones and gives radiance to the complexion.
-It has a high content of selenium, antioxidant and acetic acid.
+Apple cider vinegar is an excellent booster for the skin and gives radiance to the complexion.
+It has a high content of selenium, antioxidant, and acetic acid.

-Acting like a gel, glycerin is useful in hydrating the skin.
+It is like a gel.
+Glycerin helps hydrate the skin.
 It is also able to reduce stains.
-It can also be used to fight acne and heal scars.
+You can also use it to fight acne and heal scars.

 Origin and botany of fennel

 Fennel is an aromatic plant native to the Mediterranean basin.
 Although this vegetable is adapted to its hot climate, it can perfectly be cultivated in France as in any other country.